kramtek/FlatKivyExtensions/README.md

         - Application 'about' information
         - List used to configure navigation panel

+# This should all go into a separate repo - here for now to collect thoughts

+Goal: provide configurable kivy launcher app for Android and iOS

+- Avoid dependency on buildozer or ios toolchain to test applications on Android or iOS respectively.

+    - Application can be updated just by copying raw python code and specifying launcher configuration

+        - Application can be updated without required devepment environments or specific hardware

+     - However:

+         - Code used for testing does not go through cythonization process

+         - iOS version would not pass application validation process

+Components:

-- Launcher applications for Android and iOS built with kivy_1.10
+- Launcher application projects for Android and iOS built with kivy_1.10

     - Similar to Kivy launcher app for android: